github/vscode-github-actions/README.md

 # GitHub Actions for VS Code

 The GitHub Actions extension lets you manage your workflows, view the workflow run history, and helps with authoring workflows.
+It's great!

 ![](./media/header.png)